 Annual bonus.
 Our board of directors may, in its discretion, award bonuses to our named executive officers from time to time.
-Our letter agreements with our named executive officers provide that they will be eligible for annual performance-based bonuses up to a specified percentage of their salary (55% for Dr. Kathiresan, 45% for Dr. Bellinger and 40% for Ms. Dorval), subject to approval by our board of directors.
+Our letter agreements with our named executive officers provide that they will be eligible for annual performance-based bonuses up to a specified percentage of their salary (55% for Dr. Kathiresan, 45% for Dr. Bellinger and 45% for Mr. Ashe), subject to approval by our board of directors.
 Performance-based bonuses, which are calculated as a percentage of base salary, are designed to motivate our employees to achieve annual goals based on our strategic, financial and operating performance objectives.
 From time to time, our board of directors has approved discretionary annual cash bonuses to our named executive officers with respect to their prior year performance.

-With respect to 2021, our board of directors awarded performance-based cash bonuses of \$455,400, \$310,500 and \$22,890 to Dr. Kathiresan, Dr. Bellinger and Ms. Dorval, respectively.
-The cash bonus paid to Ms. Dorval was pro-rated to reflect the portion of 2021 during which she was employed by us.
+With respect to 2022, our board of directors awarded performance-based cash bonuses of \$315,744, \$215,280 and \$215,280 to Dr. Kathiresan, Dr. Bellinger and Mr. Ashe, respectively.

 Equity incentives.
 Although we do not have a formal policy with respect to the grant of equity incentive awards to our executive officers, or any formal equity ownership guidelines applicable to them, we believe that equity grants provide our executives with a strong link to our long-term performance, create an ownership culture and help to align the interests of our executives and our stockholders.
 In addition, we believe that equity grants with a time-based vesting feature promote executive retention because this feature incentivizes our executive officers to remain in our employment during the vesting period.
-Accordingly, our board of directors periodically reviews the equity incentive compensation of our named executive officers and from time to time may grant equity incentive awards to them in the form of stock options.
+Accordingly, our board of directors periodically reviews the equity incentive compensation of our named executive officers and from time to time may grant equity incentive awards to them.

-In February 2021, we granted options to purchase 431,988 shares of common stock and 107,997 shares of common stock to Dr. Kathiresan and Dr. Bellinger, respectively, at an exercise price per share of \$8.24.
+In February 2022, we granted options to purchase 332,000 shares of common stock, 125,000 shares of common stock, and 125,000 shares of common stock to Dr. Kathiresan, Dr. Bellinger, and Mr. Ashe, respectively, at an exercise price per share of \$30.94.
 These options vest as to 25% of the shares underlying the option on the first anniversary of the vesting commencement date and as to an additional 2.0833% of the original number of shares underlying the option monthly thereafter, subject to continued service.